Simranrajj/Sustainable-Electricity-Solution-for-Tech-Park/README.md

 * Researching the tenant profiles and building characteristics of Manyata Tech Park in Bengaluru.
 * Integrating historical weather data for the region to model its impact on energy usage (e.g., higher AC use on hotter days).
 * Simulating realistic data patterns, including daily, weekly, and seasonal consumption cycles, and introducing controlled missing values and errors to replicate real-world data quality challenges.

-#### Predictive Modeling
+* #### Predictive Modeling
-A LightGBM regression model was trained to predict the "Electricity Reading (kWh)" for each tenant.
+* A LightGBM regression model was trained to predict the "Electricity Reading (kWh)" for each tenant.
-* Features included tenant industry type, number of employees, day of the week, month, and weather conditions.
+* **Features included:** tenant industry type, number of employees, day of the week, month, and weather conditions.
-* The model provides accurate forecasts that can be used for resource planning and billing estimations.
+* *The final model provides accurate forecasts that can be used for resource planning, anomaly detection, and billing estimations, enabling more efficient energy management.*

 ## 4. Final Dashboard Showcase